-The Esufa Finca Farm Stove is a top-lit up draft (TLUD) micro-gasifier cookstove that can create biochar from a wide range of dry organic input materials.
+The Estufa Finca Farm Stove is a top-lit updraft (TLUD) micro-gasifier cookstove that can create biochar from a wide range of dry organic input materials.
 The biochar produced from the stove can be used as a soil amendment to increase soil health and improve agricultural yield.
 When used as a soil amendment, the biochar produced from the stove also acts to sequester carbon that would otherwise be released to the atmosphere.
 A promotional video highlights the stoves biochar applications during implementation with rural farmers in Costa Rica.

-Mass produced by SeaChar in the United States, also produced by local micro-businesses in Costa Rica.
+For 2015, it was mass produced by SeaChar in the United States, also produced by local micro-businesses in Costa Rica.
 The Estufa Finca stove is constructed from common materials available in developing countries: a 20 liter (5 gal) combustion chamber made from a metal bucket, surrounded by a shroud formed from galvanized roofing.
 Fabrication consists of cutting rebar, cans, buckets and shroud materials; drilling holes; snipping tin and de-burring and grinding rough metal edges.
 Stove assembly consists of fastening stove components with rivets, bolts, and screws.
 A photo design guide describes manufacturing methods in detail.

 According to SeaChar: